rajnanig22/widi-seo-growth-services/BRAND_GUIDE.md

 - Serif / headings: `Cambria`
 - Sans / body: `Calibri`

-Reason: Source Serif 4 / Inter / IBM Plex Mono aren't guaranteed to be installed on whoever opens the document (e.g. Cothink's laptop), so PowerPoint/Word would silently substitute a random font and possibly break layout.
+Reason: Source Serif 4 / Inter / IBM Plex Mono aren't guaranteed to be installed on whoever opens the document (e.g. a client's laptop), so PowerPoint/Word would silently substitute a random font and possibly break layout.
 Cambria and Calibri ship with every Office install and render identically everywhere.
 Never use the web fonts in a .docx/.pptx/.pdf deliverable.

 ## 3. Voice